Power training: Core strength

-The body's core, sometimes referred to as the torso, helps all other movements of the body.
+The body's core, sometimes referred to as the torso or trunk, supports all other movements of the body.
 In power movements this is especially the case as the core musculature is increasingly recruited in order to provide additional power.
 A stronger core also improves a person's ability to balance.
 The most effective core strength training involves all parts of the core being strengthened.
 This may involve bending and straightening in all directions (flexing and extending), circular movements (rotation and circumduction), and holding isometric poses.
-Additional resistance may be added as required.
-Generally, the more comprehensive the training is the greater the benefits to a person's ability to apply power; notably, this is partially due to avoiding the problem of disproportionately weak core muscles hindering the power output of strong core muscles that they are working in conjunction with.
+Additional resistance may be added to an exercise as required.
+The more comprehensive and balanced the training, the greater the benefits to a person's ability to apply power.
+Notably, this is partly due to avoiding the problem of disproportionately weak core muscles hindering the power output of strong core muscles that they are working in conjunction with.

+For example, if a person has trained to bend and straighten their core in a powerful manner, but not trained to rotate their core in a powerful manner, then a compound movement which involves bending, straightening and rotating the core will be limited to what the disproportionately weak rotational strength allows for.
+The potential advantages of the trained movement range, in terms of bending and straightening, are therefore significantly reduced for that compound movement.
+Similarly, if a person lacks the muscular strength to stabilise their core in the required manner, then their ability to move powerfully will also be negatively affected.
+For these reasons, training programmes which focus on the core recommend working to achieve the correct ratio of strength between the muscles via a comprehensive regime.
+In order to achieve this, and meant as a general guideline, the National Strength and Conditioning Association recommends, for the four main movements of the core, a minimum exercise ratio of 1-1-1-1 e.g. one set each of flexion, extension, lateral flexion, and rotation focused exercises.

+The core also acts as a bridge between the upper and lower body, allowing the transference of force from the legs to the arms and vice versa.
+A stronger core improves this ability to transfer force and a weaker core diminishes it.